lidofinance/docs/docs/guides/jumpgates.md

 - `bridge` is the address of the bridge.
 Currently, all jumpgates use only Wormhole Token bridge at [`0x3ee18B2214AFF97000D974cf647E7C347E8fa585`](https://etherscan.io/address/0x3ee18B2214AFF97000D974cf647E7C347E8fa585), and you can check the address against the [Wormhole docs](https://book.wormhole.com/reference/contracts.html);
 - `nonce` is always 0;
 - `owner` is the Aragon Agent at [`0x3e40D73EB977Dc6a537aF587D48316feE66E9C8c`](https://etherscan.io/address/0x3e40D73EB977Dc6a537aF587D48316feE66E9C8c) verifiable against [Deployed contracts](/deployed-contracts/#dao-contracts);
 - `recipient` is the recipient address in hexadecimal form.
-For Solana, this will an encoded LDO token account.
+For Solana, this will be an encoded LDO token account.
 Use [Base 58 decoder](https://appdevtools.com/base58-encoder-decoder) to decode this hexadecimal sequence to the Solana address format.
 - `recipientChain` is the target chain identifier.
 If the Jumpgate is using Wormhole bridge, you can check the id against the [Wormhole docs](https://book.wormhole.com/reference/contracts.html), Solana id is 1;
 - `renounceOwnership` should yield an error;
 - `token` is the address of the token being transferred, e.g. LDO at [0x5A98FcBEA516Cf06857215779Fd812CA3beF1B32](https://etherscan.io/address/0x5A98FcBEA516Cf06857215779Fd812CA3beF1B32).
 Check the LDO address against [Deployed contracts](/deployed-contracts/#dao-contracts).